Key Staff Members

 Cemil Aydin is Professor of Global History at UNC.
 His main interests are comparative and transnational modern world history, with area foci on Europe, the Middle East, and East Asia.
 He is the author of two books, The Politics of Anti-Westernism in Asia (Columbia University Press, 2007) and The Idea of the Muslim World (Harvard University Press, 2017).
 He has contributed articles to leading journals in history.
 In 2018, he and his co-authors published an English edition of a scholarly text on World History, An Emerging Modern World: 1750–1870 (Harvard University Press).

 Banu Gökarıksel is Professor of Geography and Global Studies, and the Caroline H. and Thomas S. Royster Distinguished Professor for Graduate Education at The Graduate School.
-She is the Director of Graduate Studies in Geography.
 Her main interests are the politics of Muslim identities and spaces, with a focus on the intersections of religion and gender.
 She has been conducting multimethod research in Turkey and Europe since 1996.
 Her research has been supported by the National Science Foundation and the National Geographic Society.
 She has published more than twenty five articles and book chapters and edited two special issues of journals.
 She is currently working on a book about how a heightened sense of sectarian divisions are affecting everyday life and relations between neighbours in urban Turkey.
 She is also co-editing a book on feminist geography and a special issue on Muslim women’s geographies for the journal Political Geography.

 Liesbet Hooghe is the W.R.
 Kenan Distinguished Professor of Political Science at UNC, and Robert Schuman Fellow at the European University Institute, Florence.
 She is the past Chair of the European Politics and Society Section of the American Political Science Association and of the EU Studies Association.
 Her interests lie in European integration, multilevel governance, decentralization, international organization, and political parties.
 Recent books include Measuring International Authority (Oxford University Press, 2017, multi-authored), Community, Scale and Regional Governance (OUP, 2016 with Gary Marks), Measuring Regional Authority (OUP, 2016, multi-authored), and The European Commission in the 21st Century (OUP, 2013, multi-authored).
 She is the co-editor of a series on Transformations in Governance with OUP.